tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 # set larger delay to allow the NMEA source to overlap with
 # the other sources and avoid the falseticker status
-#refclock SOCK /tmp/chrony.ttyAMA0.sock refid GPS precision 1e-1 offset 0.9999
-#refclock SOCK /tmp/chrony.pps0.sock refid PPS precision 1e-7

-# set larger delay to allow the NMEA source to overlap with
-# the other sources and avoid the falseticker status
-refclock SHM 0 refid GPS precision 1e-1 offset 0.47 delay 0.2
+refclock SHM 0 refid GPS precision 1e-1 offset 0.507 delay 0.2

 # Adds also 4 ns signal propagation delay per each 304,8mm of cable lenght, from the external GPS antenna to the board - if applicable
 refclock SHM 1 refid PPS precision 1e-7 prefer offset 65.62e-9